-(HIB) – For many people, fall brings cooler temperatures and outdoor activities such as nature walks and trips to see the leaves change.
+(ARA) – For many people, fall brings cooler temperatures and outdoor activities such as nature walks and trips to see the leaves change.
 But sports buffs across the nation are hitting the pavement in preparation for marathon season.

 There is no slowing down fitness enthusiasts, who adhere to training regimens and participate in long-distance running events.
 However, rigorous outdoor activity, combined with heat, humidity and sweat, can make skin more vulnerable to the sun’s rays.
 Even if you are not a marathon runner, it is important to help protect your skin while embracing the sun and the outdoors.